SageHack/hacklair/content/analysing-android-app-aptoide-part-2-wireshark.md

 +++
 date = "2016-01-07T06:37:51-04:00"
-title = "Case study: Capturing and reading packets" description = "In this case study we learn how to dump Android app packets and analyse them in Wireshark"
+title = "Case study: Capturing and reading packets" description = "In this case study we learn how to dump Android app packets and analyze them in Wireshark"

 +++

-In the last post we installed unapproved Android app Aptoide, installed an app and used ADB Logcat to check what was going on.
+In the last post, we installed unapproved Android app Aptoide, installed an app and used ADB Logcat to check what was going on.
 This time we will be using [tPacketCapture pro](https://play.google.com/store/apps/details?id=jp.co.taosoftware.android.packetcapturepro) and [Wireshark](https://www.wireshark.org/).

 [How to use Wireshark with Android](/wireshark-on-android/).

 ### The analysis tool

-Wireshark is this most popular packet capture and analysis tool.
+Wireshark is the most popular packet capture and analysis tool.
 It is immensely useful for software forensics.
-It can be used in a lot of different scenario and hardware configuration.
+It can be used in a lot of different scenarios and hardware configuration.
 It is highly recommended that you start the software and open a .pcap file to understand what it can be used for.
 The statistics menu is particularly useful to figure out the big picture.

-For this post we will also be using tshark, in a bash command line, which allow for some fancy magic.
+For this post, we will also be using tshark, in a bash command line, which allows for some fancy magic.

 ### Endpoints